zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Paula says, “I saw more than one doctor.”
 Now we un derstand how Paula got all these different prescriptions.
 She saw different do ctors.
 Paula says, “They each gave me a different prescription” – each doctor.
 Ma rcus says, “How do you know they won’t interact and produce side effects?”
 When  we talk about drugs “interacting,” we’re referring to how the two thing s will work together.
 Sometimes drugs will give you worse problems if you take them  together.
 That’s why you need to tell your doctor all the different drugs yo u are taking if you are seeing more than one doctor, as is the case with Paula.

 “Side effects” are other things that the drug does to your body that isn’t supposed to help you, but that sometimes can’t be avoided.
-S o, for example, when people take certain drugs for their allergies, the drugs m ake them sleepy.
+S o, for example, when people take certain drugs for their allergies, the drugs make them sleepy.
 This is a side effect.
 That’s not the reason you’re taking the dru g.
 You’re taking the drug because of your allergies.
 But in addition, the dru g may also have this side effect of making you sleepy.
 I’ve had a few parents email me to tell me that my podcast in English makes their children sleepy, even though  the children don’t understand

 English.
 So, I guess I could be considered a tranqu ilizer.
 My wife certainly thinks so whenever I talk to her.